JakeHump/dwa15-spring2017-notes/03_Laravel/28_Relationships_One_to_Many.md

     Schema::table('books', function (Blueprint $table) {

         # Remove the field associated with the old way we were storing authors
-        # Whether you need this or not depends on whether your books table is built with an authors column
+        # Can do this here, or update the original migration that creates the `books` table
         # $table->dropColumn('author');

 		# Add a new INT field called `author_id` that has to be unsigned (i.e. positive)